mikesouza/serverless-deployment-bucket/README.md

 | Property     | Required | Type      | Default | Description                                |
 |--------------|----------|-----------|---------|--------------------------------------------|
 | `versioning` |  `false` | `boolean` | `false` | Enable versioning on the deployment bucket |

+## Usage

+Configuration of your `serverless.yml` is all that is need.

+There are no custom commands, just run: `sls deploy`